peerigon/parse-domain/README.md

 }
 ```

-### ⚠️ Effective top-level domains vs. ICANN
+### ⚠️ Effective TLDs !== TLDs acknowledged by ICANN

-What's surprising to a lot of people is that the definition of public suffix means that regular business domains can become effective top-level domains:
+What's surprising to a lot of people is that the definition of public suffix means that regular user domains can become effective top-level domains:

 ```javascript
 const {subDomains, domain, topLevelDomains} = parseDomain(